Table of Contents

 9. Seated Forward Bend (Paschimottanasana)

 This classic seated stretch targets the entire back side of your body.
 From a sitting position with legs extended forward, you hinge at the hips to reach toward your toes (or shins, or knees, wherever you can reach comfortably).
 This pose provides a deep stretch for your hamstrings and lower back.
 It’s normal if your hamstrings feel tight; with consistent practice they will lengthen, improving your flexibility.
 Beyond the muscular stretch, this forward fold has wonderful internal benefits.
-Folding your torso over your legs compresses the abdomen, which massages internal organs like the liver, kidneys, and pancreas.
-For women, the increased circulation to the pelvic area in forward bends may help relieve menstrual discomfort by gently massaging the uterus and ovaries.
-Seated Forward Bend is also very calming for the nervous system.

 10. Corpse Pose (Savasana)